 In addition to uncovering unseen insights, Verkada’s sensor solution is also highly scalable.
 Sensors can be installed in no time with little investment, which makes covering an extra floor—or covering several new buildings—almost effortless.
 The solution is brought online and fully operational instantly, making the return on investment immediately clear.

-Best of all, the SV11 Sensor natively integrates with Verkada’s video security and access control solution.
+Best of all, Verkada's Sensor lineup natively integrates with Verkada’s video security and access control solution.
 Just by adding one extra component to an already robust building security system, it’s simple to introduce air quality monitoring to the wider enterprise mission to protect worker safety.

 Proactively Monitor Indoor Air Quality for Buildings with Real-time Alerts